“I did not have any meeting with the Kayjeebeeops.”

 He placed three more stones on his stack.
 The falsehoods were flying now.
 The Kushneratops snatched up more rocks.

-“I don’t know about the Wikileakybeaky even though the T-Rump Jr. told me about it …”
+“I don’t know about the Wikileakybeak even though the T-Rump Jr. told me about it …”

 “I never met the Sergeimillianrubles and I am telling the truth.”

 The two Trumpassic dinos laughed uproariously.
-The Kushneratops waited for his snickering to subside before carefully placing three more rocks on his Stack of Lies.
+The Kushneratops waited for the snickering to subside before carefully placing three more rocks on his Stack of Lies.
 The Sessionsopossum grinned mischieviously.

 “I’m a sneaky little opossum.
 Oops.
 Gosh darn it.
 That’s the truth.”